Course Code: FNS40217

-This includes those wishing to work or already working as a contract bookkeeper, employees performing the role of a bookkeeper in an organisation, as well as individuals wishing to receive training to be able to undertake a bookkeeping role to move up in their present organisation or if seeking new employment.
+This includes those wishing to work or already working as an accounts officer, contract bookkeeper, employees performing the role of a bookkeeper in an organisation, as well as individuals wishing to receive training to be able to undertake a bookkeeping role to move up in their present organisation or if seeking new employment.

 Becoming a qualified accountant and bookkeeper is an exciting career prospect.
-Our Certificate IV in Accounting and Bookkeeping Course (FNS40217) is perfect for those wishing to pursue a career as a:
+Our Certificate IV in Accounting and Bookkeeping Course (FNS40217) is perfect for those wishing to pursue a career as a/an:

-The most effective and popular method of delivery for this Accounting and Bookkeeping course is through Online Learning.
 This lets the students complete their Certificate IV in Accounting and Bookkeeping (FNS40217) course as fast as they’d like and at a pace comfortable to them.
-It enables busy professionals wishing to upskill the ability to become qualified in bookkeeping without having to attend lengthy classes or workshops.
+It enables busy professionals wishing to upskill the ability to become qualified in accounting and bookkeeping without having to attend lengthy classes or workshops.

 Please read our policies and procedures in the Inspire student handbook before enrolling by clicking here.

-Course Duration: You will have 24 months to complete the course from your commencement date through online/distance learning.
+Course Duration: You will have up to 24 months to complete the course from your commencement date through online/distance learning.
 Inspire has a continual intake of students on this basis.

-Inspire’s Certificate IV in Accounting and Bookkeeping (FNS40217) is designed to help you develop the skills you need to perform a wide range of entry level accounting and bookkeeping jobs.
-It can also be used to fulfil the primary qualification requirement for BAS Agent Registration.
+Inspire’s Certificate IV in Accounting and Bookkeeping is designed to help you develop the skills you need to perform a wide range of entry-level accounting and bookkeeping jobs.
+An optional exam can fulfil the educational requirements for TPB registration.

-Gain valuable skills during the course, including how to prepare financial reports, provide financial transactions and extract interim reports, make decisions in a legal context, and set up and operate a computerised accounting system.
+Gain valuable skills during the course, including how to prepare financial reports, provide financial transactions and extract interim reports, make decisions within the accounting code of conduct, and set up and operate a computerised accounting system.

 Additionally, you will develop a broad range of competencies highly regarded and attractive to prospective employers in all industry sectors, such as applying cost management techniques and processing business tax requirements.

-Expected Study Hours: Up to 1,065 study hours is expected for this course, depending on each learner’s existing knowledge and skill.
-You will be provided a training plan and a cohort level based on your existing skills and knowledge through a Personal Learning Plan Evaluation.
+Expected Study Hours: Up to 1,125 study hours is expected for this course, depending on each learner’s existing knowledge and skill.
+You will be provided with a training plan and a cohort level based on your existing skills and knowledge through a Personal Learning Plan Evaluation.

 Inspire Education has identified has 4 student cohorts:

-Assessment Methods: Assessment is conducted using a combination of knowledge assessment, case study, workplace project/project assessment, practical assessment, and observation report to give you maximum opportunity to develop your knowledge in accounting and bookkeeping.
+Assessment Methods: Assessment is conducted using a combination of questioning, product-based methods, and direct observation to give you maximum opportunity to develop your knowledge in accounting and bookkeeping.